nuggetInc/advent_of_code/solutions/year2022/src/day08/README.md

 ## --- Day 8: Treetop Tree House ---
 The expedition comes across a peculiar patch of tall trees all planted carefully in a grid.
 The Elves explain that a previous expedition planted these trees as a reforestation effort.
-Now, they're curious if this would be a good location for a .
+Now, they're curious if this would be a good location for a [tree house](https://en.wikipedia.org/wiki/Tree_house).

 First, determine whether there is enough tree cover here to keep a tree house **hidden**.
 To do this, you need to count the number of trees that are **visible from outside the grid** when looking directly along a row or column.

-The Elves have already launched a  to generate a map with the height of each tree ().
+The Elves have already launched a [quadcopter](https://en.wikipedia.org/wiki/Quadcopter) to generate a map with the height of each tree (your puzzle input).
 For example:

 ```
 30373